-Many mesh router apps allow users to quickly scan their speeds, cut off Wi-Fi access to certain networks, create guest networks, test the quality between the various connection points and even connect to smart home devices.
-Some high-end traditional routers have similar features, but you’ll usually have to be connected to the local network from a desktop web interface to turn them on.
+Many mesh router apps allow users to quickly scan their speeds, cut off Wi-Fi access to certain networks, create guest networks, test the quality between various connection points and even connect to smart home devices.
+Some high-end traditional routers have similar features, but you’ll usually need to be connected to the local network using a desktop web interface to turn them on.

-A mesh router on the other hand, doesn’t require constant reconnection, even as you move from room to room.
-You also won’t have to deal with as much lag, as the access points all broadcast the same signal, rather than having to route requests through multiple networks.
+A mesh router on the other hand, doesn’t require constant reconnections, even as you move from room to room.
+You also won’t have to deal with as much lag as the access points all broadcast the same signal, rather than having to route requests through multiple networks.

 The drawbacks of mesh routers

-If you don’t regularly deal with Wi-Fi connectivity issues, or if you don't have extensive internet demands, mesh routers might be excessive.
-A few Wi-Fi dead zones can easily be remedied by using a range extender, by putting the existing router in a more central location or by upgrading to a better traditional router with a longer range.
+If you don’t regularly have Wi-Fi connectivity issues or your internet demands aren't extensive, a mesh router may be excessive.
+A few Wi-Fi dead zones can be easily fixed with a range extender, by putting your existing router in a more central location or by upgrading to a better traditional router with longer range.

-Do you need a mesh-router system?
+Do you need a mesh router?